 On the altar there is a painting by Massimo Stanzione on the Visitation and the polychrome marble decorations are by Cosimo Fanzago, while in the dome of the opposite bay you can see what remains of some frescoes by Luca Giordano.
 The angels in the niches are the work of Andrea Falcone.
 But what attracts a large crowd of faithful, not only from Naples Italy, are the tomb and the bronze statue of the doctor Giuseppe Moscati, proclaimed Blessed and then Saint by Pope John Paul II on 25 October 1987.
 Many miracles that the Church attributes to him, but many more the testimonies of the prodigious healings of his patients, treated in the study of Cisterna dell’Olio Street, a hundred meters from the Church of Gesù Nuovo.
 If you are planning your holiday to visit Naples Italy, visit Gesù Nuovo Square and Church is one of the things to do.

-Distance 400 meters form Dante Metro Station
+- Distance 400 meters from Dante Metro Station